jared-v-hoyt/ExampleFinalProject/Database/README.md

     You should see the result of the two `EXECUTE` statements appear in the bottom pane.

-## Steps To Recreate The Project: (MAC/WINDOWS/LINUX)
+## Steps To Recreate The Project (Mac/Windows/Linux)

 1. Download the following tools (if you haven't already):

 - [Azure Data Studio](https://learn.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall)
 - [Docker](https://www.docker.com/)

-2. Open up a new Terminal/Powershell instance and run the following command:
+2. Make sure that Docker is running and then open up a new Terminal/Powershell instance and run the following command:

     ```bash
     docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=P@ssw0rd" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest
     ```

+    If you want to change the password, then, from the official documentation, the password needs to be "*at least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols.*"

 3. Open Azure Data Studio and connect to the SQL Server instance using the following parameters: